sammuelyee/docs/cartodb-editor.md

 	Twitter Trend Options | Description
 	------------ | -------------
-	Category 1-4 | Represents search requests for different hashtags or keywords separated by commas.
-You can enter up to four search requests using the Category fields
+	Category 1-4 | Represents search terms for different hashtags or keywords separated by commas.
+You can enter up to four search terms using the Category fields
 	From / to | Displays the from and to time range for your requested data.
 By default, it is set to search for the last 30 days
 	| Depending on your account settings, you can click the calendar icon to open the calendar and select a different date range.
 Additionally, you can indicate the hour and minute for the selected date range
 	| <img src="/img/layout/cartodb-editor/twitter_calendarpopup.png" alt="Twitter Date Range" />